beakerbrowser/webdb/README.md

    - `schema` Object.
 A [JSON Schema v6](http://json-schema.org/) definition.
    - `index` Array&lt;String or Object&gt;.
 A list of attributes which should have secondary indexes produced for querying.
 Each `index` value is a keypath (see https://www.w3.org/TR/IndexedDB/#dfn-key-path) or an object definition (see below).
    - `filePattern` String or Array&lt;String&gt;.
 An [anymatch](https://www.npmjs.com/package/anymatch) list of files to index.
+   - `preprocess` Function.
+A method to modify the record after read from the dat site.
+See [preprocessing records](#preprocessing-records).
+     - `record` Object.
+     - Returns Object.
+   - `serialize` Function.
+A method to modify the record before write to the dat site.
+See [serializing records](#serializing-records).
+     - `record` Object.
+     - Returns Object.
  - Returns Void.

 Creates a new table on the `webdb` object.